hca-JosephSuvak/SQL-Playground/README.md

 ### Import the script in MS - SQL Server using Microsoft SQL Server Management Studio.

-Download the Studio from Microsoft. [https://aka.ms/ssmsfullsetup]
+1. Download the Studio from Microsoft. [https://aka.ms/ssmsfullsetup]

-To create a proper local host solution, on the network, you require The Developer edition of SQL Server [https://go.microsoft.com/fwlink/?linkid=866662].
+2. To create a proper local host solution, on the network, you require The Developer edition of SQL Server [https://go.microsoft.com/fwlink/?linkid=866662].

-Use your machine name to create the local host [Found using 'About My PC' in start menu].
+3. Use your machine name to create the local host [Found using 'About My PC' in start menu].

-Clone the repository to your machine.
+4. Clone the repository to your machine.

-Click the file 'JDB.sql'.
+5. Click the file 'JDB.sql'.

-Click 'execute'.
+6. Click 'execute'.

 ___________________________________________________________________________________________________________________________________________________________________________

 ### To Create a Query:

- Go to the Table Ventilators
+ 1. Go to the Table called 'Ventilators'

- Right click and select 'Script Table as' and 'SELECT to.'
+ 2. Right click and select 'Script Table as' and 'SELECT to.'

  This will open a generic query. where you may specify paramenters.